djalbat/occam-lexers/README.md

 It will add end of line tokens.

-### The Gallina example

-The Gallina lexer picks out comments with a slightly different syntax...

-    (* ... *)

-...and allows comments to be nested.
-For example:

-    (* ... (* ... *) *)

-It is not entirely faithful to the Gallina specification at this stage.
-There is more work to do.

 ## Building

 Automation is done with [npm scripts](https://docs.npmjs.com/misc/scripts), have a look at the `package.json` file.
 The pertinent commands are: